PrivSec-dev/privsec.dev/content/os/Choosing Your Android-Based Operating System.md

 ![ADB SELinux](/adb-selinux.png)

-## Good Android-Based Operating Systems
+## Recommended Android-Based Operating Systems

 Currently, I am only aware of two Android-based operating systems that should be used over the stock operating systems: